cbmr-data/cbmr-data.github.io/esrum/source/usage/filesystem.rst

 UCPH network drives
 ===================

-When you login to Esrum for the first time, your home folder should contain a single folder named ``ucph``.
-This folder in turn contains your UCPH network drives (formerly ``H:`` and ``N:``).
+When you log in to Esrum for the first time, your home folder should contain a single folder named ``ucph``.
+This folder in turn contains your UCPH network drives, formerly ``H:`` and ``N:``.

 .. warning::

    Note that these drives are only accessible from the head node.
-If you need to analyze data located on either of these shared drives, then you will need to copy it an appropriate projects folder.
+If you need to analyze data located on either of these shared drives, then you will need to copy it an appropriate project folder.

-   Note furthermore that access to these folders will not be available if you login using Kerberos (GSSAPI).
+   Note furthermore that access to these folders will not be available if you log in using Kerberos (GSSAPI).
 See the :ref:`p_usage_connecting` page for instructions for how to disable this feature if you are using MobaXterm.